 Measures to address the war’s legacy need to be pursued and presented as an essential aspect of the broader agenda to strengthen the rule of law, end impunity and tackle corruption and abuse of power.
 These issues resonate across the country, from the Tamil-majority areas of the north to the Sinhalese heartland in the south.
 The government should launch a coordinated outreach campaign to educate communities about the value of transitional justice and its links to other reforms, while giving stronger backing to the nationwide public consultations on designing reconciliation and justice measures.

-Continued international support is essential to keep the reform process on track – by both building Sri Lanka’s technical capacity for reforms and reminding the government of its promises when politics threaten to win out over principle.
+Continued support is essential to keep the reform process on track – by both building Sri Lanka’s technical capacity for reforms and reminding the government of its promises when politics threaten to win out over principle.

 In the end, though, it is Sri Lankans who will lead the ongoing effort to make a more durable peace.
 There is no better place to start than by acknowledging the suffering and injustice experienced by all communities – and the equal right to remember and mourn. •